blold/help-center/docs/8_aml-policy.md

 The AML/CTF Act provides a list of ‘designated services’, such as opening an account or making a deposit.
 Before receiving any of these designated services, customers will be required to provide proof of identity or similar documentation.

-Nauticus is required to collect and verify this information from all types of customer:
+Nauticus is required to collect and verify this information from all types of customers:

 ·         Personal - an individual person of any nationality